sparkflows/sparkflows-docs/docs/hpe/admin-guide/openlineage-integration.rst

-Install/Integrate with OpenLineage
+Install and Integrate with OpenLineage
 =====

-This document explains in detail the steps involved in installing OpenLineage with the Marquez API using its Helm chart on HPE UA.
+This document explains, in detail, the steps involved in installing OpenLineage with the Marquez API using its Helm chart on HPE UA.

-Pre-requisites
+Prerequisites
 ------

 .. note:: **Kubernetes Cluster:** Ensure you have access to a running Kubernetes cluster.